 A workshop demonstrating alternative approaches to total grazing management and feed budgeting was held in December for interested pastoralists.
+For summary Case Study please see: Cunyu Station: an example in profitable sustainable pastoralism (2016)

 Hosted on Cunyu Station, 90km north of Wiluna by owners Ken Shaw and Dawn Martin, the tour demonstrated the outcomes of the alternative approaches adopted on the station and discussed the lessons that this type of system has provided.